arita37/a_aapackage/aapackage/control/README.md

 ################## Files
 main.py : File to run the training.

-config.py :  configuation file
+config.py :  configuation file, and NN hyper parameters

 solver.py :
-   file where the TF graph, train
+   file where the TF graph, train are defined globalModel :
+       build2 :  Create the model Graph using submodels.py
+       train2 :  train our model using generated data self.Sample

+       build, train : used if our model works by doing some tests.

 submodels.py : where LSTM, FFoward and Attn LSTM are defined , related to solver.py